leanprover-community/batteries/docs/Roadmap.md

 efficiency over the generic object representation and can facilitate better interoperability between Lean and C code.

-The standard library and Lean should additional types to improve the interoperability of Lean with other languages.
+The standard library and Lean should provide additional types to improve the interoperability of Lean with other languages.
 In particular, Lean should support fixed precision *signed* integers including `Int8`, `Int16`, `Int32` and `Int64`.
 We also aim to provide aliases from C